Where to go in South Africa

 South Africa's Garden Route passes through many lovely towns on its way from Cape Town to Knysna.
 For many, Plett is the epitome of the Garden Route, with white sands, clear waters, forest-clad mountains and fabulous seafood within easy reach.

 Johannesburg is South Africa's largest city.
 Once at the forefront of the country's freedom struggle, it's rapidly developing neighbourhoods and townships are host to a rich cultural heritage and a thriving restaurant and shopping scene.

-The Northern Cape is a land of wide open spaces, home to wild-flower meadows, the world's most important diamond mining towns and South Africa's famous black-maned lions.
+The Northern Cape is a land of wide-open spaces, home to wildflower meadows, the world's most important diamond mining towns and a host of rare species, from black rhinos to South Africa's famous black-maned lions.

 The vast, semi-arid Kalahari and bushveld habitats of the Northwest Province, near the border with Botswana, were the scene of the world's largest game translocation exercise: Operation Phoenix.